The due date for payment is provided on your Notice of Assessment.

 These payment options are outlined on your Notice of Assessment.

 Option 1 - One payment

 Pay your land tax in full by the first instalment date.
 You will receive a three per cent discount.

 Option 2 - Two payments

 Pay your land tax in two instalments.
-You will not receive the discount and there is no additional charge for paying in two instalments.
+You will not receive the discount.
+There is no additional charge for paying in two instalments.

 Option 3 - Three payments

 Pay your land tax in three instalments.
-You will not receive the discount and there is an additional two per cent charge for paying in three instalments.
+You will not receive the discount.
+There is no additional charge for paying in three instalments.